Course Requirements MS PHD

 MS For MS students, course grades must be B- or better for the credit hours to be counted toward any MS degree requirement.
 A student must have a minimum cumulative Rackham GPA of 3.0 (B) to be granted a degree.

-PhD For PhD students, a student must maintain a cumulative 3.5 GPA (on a 4.0 scale, A=4.0) and must make a grade of B+ or higher in all courses counted toward the Robotics PhD degree.
+PHD For PhD students, a student must maintain a cumulative 3.5 GPA (on a 4.0 scale, A=4.0) and must make a grade of B+ or higher in all courses counted toward the Robotics PhD degree.

 ROB 590: Directed Study and ROB 690: Master’s Advanced Research